forge-ext/forge/README.md

 ## Credits

 Thank you to:
+- Forge extension contributors
-- Michael Stapelberg/contributors for i3.
+- Michael Stapelberg/contributors for i3
-- System76/contributors for pop-shell.
+- System76/contributors for pop-shell
-- ReworkCSS/contributors for css-parse/css-stringify.
+- ReworkCSS/contributors for css-parse/css-stringify